 Cruise Checklist – Because Who Wants a Hassle

-A cruise should be all about rest, relaxation, adventure, and hanging out with the family.
+A cruise, whether it’s a romantic trip or a family cruise, should be all about rest, relaxation, adventure, and hanging out with the family.
 It shouldn’t be frustrating.
 For a smoother cruise, follow this cruise checklist, and save yourself a substantial amount of time and headache by doing all you can before you get on the ship.
-Trust me, you’ll have a much better cruise.
+Trust me, you’ll have a much better cruise holiday.